Innoactive/Basic-Interaction-Component/README.md

 # Basic Interaction Component

-This component serves as an abstraction layer between the Innoactive Creator and concrete implementations like the Unity XR Interaction component or the VRTK Interaction component.
+This [Innoactive Creator](https://github.com/Innoactive/Creator) component serves as an abstraction layer between the Innoactive Creator and concrete implementations like the Unity XR Interaction component or the VRTK Interaction component.

 For more information visit: [Creator Core](https://github.com/Innoactive/Creator)